AleBro23/secure-multitenant-k8s-opennebula/README.md

 On the real cluster, use `scripts/port-forward.sh` (starts both port-forwards in the background, safe to re-run) and `scripts/stop-port-forward.sh` to stop them:

 **Note:** direct access via the NodePort (30081/30082) is intentionally blocked by the default-deny-all NetworkPolicy — port-forward is the only supported access path.
-See `docs/environment.md` for details.

 ```bash
 ./scripts/port-forward.sh